symfony/symfony-docs/event_dispatcher.rst

 triggered.
 Your application can listen to these notifications and respond to them by executing any piece of code.

-Internal events provided by Symfony itself are defined in the :class:`Symfony\\Component\\HttpKernel\\KernelEvents` class.
-Third-party bundles and libraries also trigger lots of events and your own application can trigger :doc:`custom events </components/event_dispatcher>`.
+Symfony triggers several :doc:`events related to the kernel </reference/events>` while processing an HTTP Request, third-party bundles and libraries also trigger lots of events and your own application can trigger :doc:`custom events
+</components/event_dispatcher>`.

 All the examples shown in this article use the same ``KernelEvents::EXCEPTION`` event for consistency purposes.
 In your own application, you can use any event